Welcome to the royal family, Houston. Amrina has opened in The Woodlands with class, worldly cuisine, and cocktails served from designer handbags.

 “We are marrying a bunch of different influences, a lot of which have typically come from our ancestral backgrounds.
 That’s one of the reasons why we chose the name Amrina because it really goes much deeper than just Indian.”

 On weekends, the restaurant will hosts various DJs and other live entertainment.
-Amrina opens on Friday, June 17.
-The restaurant is now taking reservations.
+Amrina is now open and is now taking reservations.